Verena Altenberger

-Verena Altenberger (born 11.
-November 1987 in Schwarzach im Pongau) is an Austrian actress.
+Verena Altenberger (born November 11, 1987) is an Austrian actress.
+She is known for having played the lead role in the 2017 film The Best of All Worlds (Die beste aller Welten).

-Early life
+Early life and education

-Verena Altenberger grew up in the Austrian state of Salzburg in Dorfgastein, Hallein and Oberalm and spent part of her youth at Schloss Winkl, a former residence of nobility, where her mother was the principal of the Winklhof agricultural school.
+Verena Altenberger was born in 1987, and grew up in the Austrian state of Salzburg in Dorfgastein, Hallein and Oberalm.
+She spent part of her youth at Schloss Winkl, a former residence of nobility, where her mother was the principal of the Winklhof agricultural school.

 Aged 18, Altenberger went to Vienna to study acting, and initially auditioned at the Max Reinhardt Seminar, but was not accepted.
-Consequently, she began to pursue a bachelor’s degree in Mass Media and Communication Science at the University of Vienna, from which she successfully graduated.
-As of September 2011, she studied drama at the Music and Arts University of the City of Vienna and successfully graduated in June 2015.
+Consequently, she began to pursue a bachelor's degree in Mass Media and Communication Science at the University of Vienna, from which she successfully graduated.

-Theater
+From September 2011, she studied drama at the Music and Arts University of the City of Vienna and successfully graduated in June 2015.

+Career

+Theatre

 During the 2010/2011 season, Verena Altenberger was part of the Junge Burg Ensemble at the Vienna Burgtheater, where she performed the title role in Alice in Wonderland (“Alice im Wunderland”), Blanche Barrow in Bonny and Clyde, and Isolde Weißhand in Tricky Love – Tristan und Isolde, among several other roles.
 In the 2013/2014 season, she played the role of Lore in Puss in Boots (“Der gestiefelte Kater”) at the Burgtheater, and in 2015 she appeared on stage at the Vienna Volkstheater in Haben in the role of Rozí.

-In Jedermann (Everyman) at the 2021 Salzburg Festival, she took on the role of Paramour (Buhlschaft) alongside German actor Lars Eidinger in the title role.Both will be on stage together again at the 2022 revival of Jedermann in Salzburg.
+In Jedermann (Everyman) at the Salzburg Festival of 2021 and of 2022, she took on the role of Paramour (Buhlschaft) alongside German actor Lars Eidinger in the title role.

 Film and television

 In the Austrian television series CopStories, Verena Altenberger portrayed the role of Chantal from 2013 to 2018.
 In Mission: Impossible – Rogue Nation she appeared in a scene as the assistant to the Director of the Vienna State Opera.
 In 2016, Altenberger landed the title role in the German comedy series Magda macht das schon!, in which she plays a Polish geriatric nurse.

-In 2017, she was nominated for the German Comedy Award for her portrayal of Magda in the category “Best Actress/Best Actor”.

-Altenberger was awarded the 2017 Diagonale Acting Award and Best Actress at the Moscow International Film Festival, the Bavarian movie award for best newcomer and the Austrian movie award for lead actress and many more for the lead role in The Best of All Worlds ("Die beste aller Welten").
-In this film by Adrian Goiginger, she portrayed a woman addicted to heroin who tries to overcome her addiction and hide it from her son – portrayed by Jeremy Miliker – whom she loves more than anything and to whom she wants to be the best mother possible.
-The film premiered at the Berlinale 2017, where it was awarded the Compass-Perspektive-Award.
+Altenberger played the lead role in The Best of All Worlds (Die beste aller Welten), directed by Adrian Goiginger.
+She portrays a woman addicted to heroin who tries to overcome her addiction and hide it from her son – portrayed by Jeremy Miliker – whom she loves more than anything and to whom she wants to be the best mother possible.
+The film premiered at the 2017 Berlinale.

-In Climb Every Mountain: Sound of Music Revisited ("The Makemakes in Hollywood – Auf den Spuren von The Sound of Music", 2017), Verena Altenberger can be heard as narrator.
+In Climb Every Mountain: Sound of Music Revisited ("The Makemakes in Hollywood – Auf den Spuren von The Sound of Music", 2017), Altenberger can be heard as narrator.